hpiwowar/citation11k/analysis/stats.md

 Analysis of the accession number mentions revealed that data reuse was driven by a broad base of datasets: more than 20% of the datasets deposited between 2003 and 2007 have been reused by third parties.
 We note these proportions are gross underestimates since they only include reuses we observed as accession number mentions in PubMed Central; no attempt has been made to extrapolate these distribution statistics to all of PubMed, or to reflect attributions through citations.
 Further, many important instances of data reuse do not leave a trace in the published literature, such as those in education and training.
 Nonetheless, even these conservative estimates suggest that third-party investigators find value in a wide range of datasets, not simply a "very reusable" elite.

 Future work can improve on these results by considering and integrating all methods of data use attribution.
 This holistic effort would include identifying citations to the paper that describes the data collection, mentions of the dataset identifier itself -- whether in full text, the references section, or supplementary information -- citations to the dataset as a first-class research object, and even mentions of the data collection investigators in acknowledgement sections.
 The citations and mentions would need classification based on context to ensure they are in the context of data reuse.
+Also, the method we use for determining third-party reuse based on author last name overlap with the data submission record is extremely crude.

 Data from current and future studies can start to be used to estimate the impact of policy decisions.
 For example, do embargo periods decrease the level of data reuse?
 Do restrictive or poorly articulated licencing terms decrease data reuse?
 Which types of data reuse are facilitate by robust data standards and which types are unaffected?